Buying Goods or Services

 Baylor Marketplace

-Baylor Marketplace features the University's online catalog with preferred University suppliers.
-Shopping the Marketplace is similar to shopping online, and offers many benefits:
+Baylor Marketplace is the University's online catalog of preferred suppliers.
+Shopping the Marketplace works much like shopping online, and it offers several benefits:

-- Access to multiple approved suppliers, products, and centrally located catalogs.
-Using a marketplace supplier means no need to obtain quotes, complete supplier registration, or negotiate contracts
+- Access to multiple approved suppliers, products, and centrally located catalogs, with no need to obtain quotes, complete supplier registration, or negotiate contracts

-- Easy to identify and place orders for contracted items
+- Easy to find and order contracted items

-- The best prices negotiated on historical and forecasted University usage
+- Prices negotiated on historical and forecasted University usage

-- Electronic ordering and invoicing are completed automatically in Ignite
+- Electronic ordering and invoicing completed automatically in Ignite

-- Supplier performance is monitored by Procurement and Payment Services
+- Supplier performance monitored by Procurement and Payment Services

 Other Preferred Suppliers and Strategic Contracts

-Preferred suppliers & strategic contracts are contracts with suppliers that have been selected through a competitive process and the terms are secured at the best value in these agreements.
-If a supplier, good, or service is not in the Marketplace; we encourage you to search the list of current contracted suppliers to verify if an agreement is available.
+Preferred suppliers and strategic contracts are agreements with suppliers selected through a competitive process, with terms secured at the best value.
+If a supplier, good, or service is not in the Marketplace, we encourage you to work with Procurement Services to check whether an agreement is already available.

-*Please note the agreement number for the desired contract; it will need to be added in the Non-Catalog Request to ensure you receive the agreement benefits.
+*Please note the agreement number for the desired contract; you will need to add it to the Non-Catalog Request so you receive the agreement benefits.

 Competitive Bid Requirements

-If there is no preferred supplier or strategic contract for the goods or services needed, a bid may be necessary.
-The table below provides a brief summary of university guidelines.
+If no preferred supplier or strategic contract exists for the goods or services you need, a competitive bid may be required.
+The table below summarizes University guidelines.

-- For purchases with a potential value of $10,000 or less
+- For purchases with a potential value of less than $25,000

 - Competitive quotes are not required

-- There must be no preferred or strategic supplier available and the quote must be commercially reasonable
+- There must be no preferred or strategic supplier available, and pricing must be commercially reasonable

 - A purchase order is required